Las Vegas Deals

 This location at the Miracle Mile shops at Planet Hollywood was opened May 11, 2002.
 For those of you old enough to remember, it was called the Desert Passage at Aladdin back then.

 The Breakfast Special comes with 2 eggs any style, choice of bacon, ham or sausage, southwest potatoes and choice of corn or flour tortilla for $4.79.
-But you will need to get there before noon when special ends, No reservations.
-As a bonus, Bloody Mary’s are only .99 cents.
+But you will need to get there before noon when the special ends.
+No reservations.
+As a bonus, Bloody Mary’s are only 0.99 cents.

 Excellent service, great price, good food.
 Arrive early to avoid a lineup.